TYA Professional Training Program

 Rehearsal and Performance Dates

-Tuition: 3 payments of $225 ($50 discount if paid in full at start of session).
-For need-based scholarship consideration, please bring a letter outlining the amount requested to the audition.
+For need-based scholarship consideration, please e-mail a letter outlining the amount requested to Ms. Stephanie.

-Past TYA productions include: Heathers the Musical: High School Edition, Cry-Baby*, Hands on a Hardbody*, Parade, First Date*, Bring It On the Musical, Carrie the Musical*, The 25th Annual Putnam County Spelling Bee, Ghost the Musical*, Side Show, Songs for a New World, Legally Blonde*, Les Miserables, Sweeney Todd, Hairspray, Fame, 13 the Musical, and many more!
+Past TYA productions include: BKLYN the Musical, A Gentleman’s Guide to Love and Murder*, Urinetown, Heathers the Musical: High School Edition, Cry-Baby*, Hands on a Hardbody*, Parade, First Date*, Bring It On the Musical, Carrie the Musical*, The 25th Annual Putnam County Spelling Bee, Ghost the Musical*, Side Show, Songs for a New World, Legally Blonde*, Les Miserables, Sweeney Todd, Hairspray, Fame, 13 the Musical, and many more!

 TYA Junior Company